Application of Sharia by country: Canada

 Sharia is explicitly banned in Quebec, Canada, upheld by a unanimous vote against it in 2005 by the National Assembly of Quebec, while the province of Ontario allows family law disputes to be arbitrated only under Ontario law.

 United States

 In the United States, various states have outlawed Sharia, or passed some form of ballot measure that prohibits state courts from considering foreign, international or religious law in their decisions.
-As of 2014 these include Alabama, Arizona, Kansas, Louisiana, North Carolina, South Dakota and Tennessee.
+As of 2014, these include Alabama, Arizona, Kansas, Louisiana, North Carolina, South Dakota, and Tennessee.
+In 2025, Sharia in Texas became a controversial topic, causing organizations such as the Council of American-Islamic Relations and East Plano Islamic Center to become targets for "anti-Sharia" lawmakers.

 Asia

 Afghanistan

 Under the rule of the Taliban in Afghanistan, Sharia law is the sole legal framework governing both criminal and civil matters.
 The legal system is based entirely on the principles of Islamic law, primarily following the Hanafi school of jurisprudence.
 All offenses are adjudicated in accordance with Sharia, with the application of hudud (fixed punishments), qisas (retributive justice), and tazir (discretionary punishment).

+In 2024, following Taliban recapture of power in 2021, they issued the Law on the Promotion of Virtue and the Prevention of Vice, comprising 35 articles, which included prohibiting the publication or taking of images of living beings in the media as a violation of Sharia law.